Safety and the Baseball Uniform

-Baseball has been a favorite of young boys, and some girls, for decades.
-Just like any sport there, are a few basic things that should be worn to play the game the way it is intended to be played and to keep the athletes safe.
+Baseball has been a favorite sport for young people for decades.
+As with any sport, there are a few basic things that should be worn to play the game the way it is intended to be played and to keep the athletes safe.

 Compared to higher-contact sports, major injuries don't occur all that often on the baseball field in comparison to higher-contact sports like football or hockey, but they can happen.
 Part of what a player wears can help to minimize any potential injuries.
-For me growing up as a young and tall, lanky player ankle injuries happened way too easily.
-I wasn’t exactly the most coordinated yet (my wife and kids would say that I’m still not) and I could roll my ankle on the smallest pebble sometimes.
-One of the things my parents did to help this was buying me cleats that were kind of like the high tops in basketball so they could help support my ankles, it did help.
+Growing up as a young, tall, and lanky player, I found that ankle injuries happened way too easily.
+I wasn’t exactly the most coordinated yet (my wife and kids would say that I’m still not), and I could roll my ankle on the smallest pebble sometimes.
+One of the things my parents did to help this was buying me cleats that were kind of like the high tops used in basketball so they could help support my ankles.
+It worked.

-Cleats are shoes that have hard rubber and/or little plastic protrusions sticking out of the bottom of them to help players get traction on the grass or dirt of a baseball playing field.
-Older players have the option of using metal cleats which is what professional baseball player’s use.
+Cleats are shoes that have hard rubber and/or little plastic protrusions sticking out of the bottom to help players get traction on the grass or dirt of a baseball field.
+Older players have the option of using metal cleats, which is what professional baseball players use.

-The metal cleats last longer but can cause more injuries too.
-Metal cleats can get caught on bases, home plate, the grass, etc. and don’t have any forgiveness in them so your ankle or knee might get twisted uncomfortably.
-They are also more dangerous for defensive players attempting to tag a runner, especially if his slide pops a foot up; metal cleats coming into contact with your shin or knees is not an enjoyable experience, trust me.
+The metal cleats last longer but can also cause more injuries.
+Metal cleats can get caught on bases, the grass, etc., and don’t have any forgiveness in them, so your ankle or knee might get twisted uncomfortably.
+They are also more dangerous for defensive players attempting to tag a runner, especially if his slide pops a foot up; metal cleats coming into contact with your shin or knees is not an enjoyable experience—trust me.

-Since sliding on sometimes very hard and abrasive infields is required pants are a must to any baseball uniform.
-Technology has come a long way from my playing days in what kinds of material are available in baseball pants.
+Since sliding on sometimes very hard and abrasive infields is required, good pants are a must for any baseball uniform.
+Technology has come a long way since my playing days in terms of what kinds of material are available for baseball pants.